Schools & Districts

 Before we get down to the details, we should address the fact that Lord of the Flies is one big allegory.
 Symbols aside, the boys as a whole can represent humanity as a whole.
 You can see where the...

-Lord of the Flies takes place on an uninhabited island in the Pacific Ocean, at an unknown year during a fictional atomic war.
-Other than the war, there’s nothing “futuristic” abo...
+Lord of the Flies takes place on an uninhabited island in the Pacific Ocean, at an unknown—but probably 1950ish—year during a fictional atomic war.
+And what an island it is.
+We don't find out m...

 Narrator Point of View

-The narrator in Lord of the Flies moves back and forth (omnisciently, as you might imagine) between different scenes and thoughts.
-The best example of this is Chapter Eight, when we jump back and f...
+The narrator in Lord of the Flies moves back and forth omnisciently between different scenes and thoughts.
+Take Chapter Eight, for example, where in the space of a few pages we get Jack hunting, "h...

-Much like the forbidding, unknown patch of abandoned jungle in which the book takes place (for more on that, see "Setting," the writing style for Lord of the Flies is rich, and dark.
-Think of a rea...
+Much like the forbidding patch of jungle in which the book takes place (for more on that, see "Setting") the Lord of the Flies is ominous—but irresistible.
+Let's check out the paragraph where we...

 What’s Up With the Title?

-Crash and burnWhen their plane crashes, the boys who were on board find themselves on a strange island where they have never been before.
+Crash and BurnWhen their plane crashes, the boys who were on board find themselves on a strange island where they have never been before.
 Needless to say, this is a new situation for them.
-They hap...
+They're...

 Three Act Plot Analysis